Kurai1234/SmartCapacityReport/README.md

 CLIENT_SECRET_SECOND= maestro .21
 ````

 10. Fill the database, using the following commands.
+Run queue:work for these commands to work, and also make sure to configure the API keys with a stable connection to the Network of maestro
 ```
 $ php artisan db:seed --class=MaestroSeeder
 $ php artisan network:populate